 Bank of England base rate guide

-Wondering what the current base rate is and how it affects your mortgage?
-We have the answers!
+Base rate slashed to just 0.1% on 19th of March.
+Find out what the base rate is and how it affects your mortgage

 What is the current base rate?